compsciencelab/pytorchrl/code_examples/train_genchem/ppo/README.md

 - The method accepts a SMILE string as input and outputs a dict.
 - The output dict contains at least a 1 key that represents the reward obtained (both keywords,"reward" and "score", are accepted).
-- Optionally, the output dict can include more information about the molecules to be logged and tracked. during training.
+- Optionally, the output dict can include more information about the molecules to be logged and tracked during training.

-For example, an output dict for the default_scoring_function looks like that:
+As a reference, an instance output for the default_scoring_function looks like that:

     output = {
         "reward": 0.85,